-RO-This already high quality water will then be improved and a very pure water is produced, typically less than 1 microsiemen.
+RO-This already high-quality water will then be improved and very pure water is produced, typically less than 1 micro siemens.

 When sizing the pre-treatment system the quantity of water available on the raw water feed side needs to be checked carefully as the RO system needs a higher

-feed flow than it’s permeate output, as the recovery of the units is approx. 75% for the pure water.
+feed flow than the permeate output flow, as the recovery of the units is approx. 75% for pure water.
 The 25% concentrate that is rejected by the

 The use of this water minimises any waste from the feed supply.